 resulted in the salvation of the Verdejo grape which at that time was condemned to disappear.

 The sandy-soiled vineyards are located in the north of the area, in a village called Alcazarén.
-The vines were planted here more than 150 years ago, before the phylloxera plague; the sandy soil made the vines resistant to the plague.
+The vines were planted here more than 150 years ago (pre- phylloxera); the sandy soil made the vines resistant to the plague.

 The temperature differences between day and night is what makes Rueda very different from other appellations, contributing to a slower ripening process and an aromatic Verdejo grape.
 Year after year these vines yield sparse but very complex fruit.